Update 12/4/20 - Indoor and Outdoor Recreation

 - Encouraging staff to stay home if they aren’t feeling well

-With news of Governor Kate Brown closing all Oregon Schools for the remainder of the school year, all meetings and trainings will be virtual until further notice to prevent the spread of COVID-19.
+With most schools remaining closed for the 2020-21 school year, all meetings and trainings will be virtual until further notice to prevent the spread of COVID-19.
 The OregonASK Team will continue to support statewide partners from home and can be reached via email.

 - When reaching out to families and community members double check the information with the information on OHA’s website or on the CDC’s website to prevent miscommunications and cut down on rumors.